 Political science professor Courtenay Daum researches how the right to free speech enables the modern protest movements of marginalized groups.

-A new documentary film, Theo’s Choice/Le Choix de Theo, takes viewers into French immersion classrooms of southwest Louisiana and explores the complex history of French in the Cajun, Creole, and native cultures.
+A new documentary film, Theo’s Choice/Le Choix de Theo, by assistant professor Thomas Cauvin takes viewers into French immersion classrooms of southwest Louisiana and explores the complex history of French in the Cajun culture.

-Ethnic studies is the history of us.
-Of how we have become this great nation (with warts and all), of the obstacles we have overcome to get to this point, and of the challenges that—as a nation—we still face.
+Ethnic studies is the history of us: of how we have become this great nation (with warts and all), of the obstacles we have overcome to get to this point, and of the challenges that we still face as a nation.

 For assistant professor of English Doug Cloud, rhetoric can be used for social justice.
 “It goes beyond describing reality as it is and articulates new and sometimes radical visions of how things could be.”

 Art galleries are not usually the place people go to play mini-golf.
 That is, unless the gallery in question is the Hatton Gallery in the Visual Arts building.
 The interactive show, called “Mulligan,” was put together by CSU art department students and the experimental design studio Zero-Craft Corp.